-- That depends on how many pills you receive, which varies from 90-250; the average placenta yields about 140 pills
+That depends on how many pills you receive, which varies from about 90-250; the average placenta yields about 140 pills

 How far will you travel?

-- An additional travel fee applies for travel outside of 30 minutes of zip code 08034 Clients have the option of delivering to and picking up from our location (discount applied)
+An additional travel fee applies for travel outside of 30 minutes of zip code 08034

 How do I sign up?

-- We will respond within 24 hours with your information packet, client checklist, and invoice
+We will respond during office hours (Friday mornings of each week) with your information packet, client checklist, and invoice

-- Your balance is due upon delivery of your pills and products
+Your balance is due prior to delivery of your encapsulation package